When should you outsource your marketing?

 The outsourcing route

 This is the external route whereby you commission an external individual or agency to work on your business.
 This can be done on a one-off or rolling basis.
-There are so many different types of agencies you can use today with specialist skills.
-Most agencies today are flexible with how you can use them, whether you want to work on a project basis or have a retainer to work more fluidly.
+There are so many different types of agencies, freelancers and consultants you can use today with specialist skills.
+Most should be able to offer flexibility with how you can use them.
+For example, whether you want to work on a project basis or have a retainer to work more fluidly.

-The main advantages are the skills they can offer with access to a wealth of specialists.
+The main advantages of using external resource are the skills they can offer with access to a wealth of specialists.
 They will also bring a high level of quality and professionalism to the table.